shapehq/spices/README.md

 <h3>The documentation is <a href="https://swiftpackageindex.com/shapehq/spices/documentation">available on Swift Package Index</a>.</h3>
 <br/>

-The following sections document select select APIs and use cases.
+The following sections document select APIs and use cases.

 ### Toggles